Rogen Wilderness Canoe Expedition

 The area in which this canoe tour takes place offers excellent fishing.
 Using fly-fishing or spin-fishing techniques, large trout, grayling and pike may be caught.
 Each year perch weighing more than 1.5 kg are caught.
 Fishing licences covering the areas in which you plan to paddle can be purchased from the canoe centre on arrival.
 Fishing equipment is available to hire as an optional extra.

-Dates & Prices
+Dates & Prices»

-Dates
+Dates 2024

-Start/end days Mondays, Wednesdays or Fridays between 15th June and 14th September* (latest start day 14th September).
 There is no maximum limit to your tour duration provided your start and end days are a Monday, Wednesday or Friday.

 Recommended duration 8-12 days.
 Provided weather conditions are suitable, this route can be completed in 8 days.
-However, we recommend you add additional days to allow for delays due to weather and wind and other variations to your planned itinerary.
+However, we strongly recommend you add additional days to allow for delays due to weather and wind and other variations to your planned itinerary.
 For average participants, we recommend 10-11 days, with drop-off/pick-up + 7 days' paddling + 3 days for hiking, contingencies, etc.

 During your canoe adventure you will need to take into account factors such as weather conditions, your varying energy levels and personal preferences, and must be prepared to be flexible and adapt your plans accordingly.